vound-software/intella-crawler-scripts/README.md

 This is a collection of more advanced crawler scripts:
 * [filter_type.py](samples/advanced/filter_type.py) - Filter items by type or file extension (Windows executables)
 * [filter_domain.py](samples/advanced/filter_domain.py) - Index emails sent to or received from a specific domain only.
+* [calc_sha256.py](samples/advanced/calc_sha256.py) - Calculate SHA-256 hash for all items and store it as a custom column.

 ## API reference